Actor: Middle ages

+Early modern era

 Renaissance theatre derived from several medieval theatre traditions, such as the mystery plays, "morality plays", and the "university drama" that attempted to recreate Athenian tragedy.
 The Italian tradition of Commedia dell'arte, as well as the elaborate masques frequently presented at court, also contributed to the shaping of public theatre.
 Since before the reign of Elizabeth I, companies of players were attached to the households of leading aristocrats and performed seasonally in various locations.
 These became the foundation for the professional players that performed on the Elizabethan stage.

 The development of the theatre and opportunities for acting ceased when Puritan opposition to the stage banned the performance of all plays within London.
 Puritans viewed the theatre as immoral.
 The re-opening of the theatres in 1660 signalled a renaissance of English drama.
 English comedies written and performed in the Restoration period from 1660 to 1710 are collectively called "Restoration comedy".
 Restoration comedy is notorious for its sexual explicitness.
 At this point, women were allowed for the first time to appear on the English stage, exclusively in female roles.
 This period saw the introduction of the first professional actresses and the rise of the first celebrity actors.